History

 Stephen Huddart appointed President

-The Board appoints Stephen Huddart the Foundation’s President and CEO.
-Huddart had joined the Foundation in 2003 as a Senior Program Officer.
+The Board appointed Stephen Huddart as the Foundation’s President and CEO.
+Huddart first joined the Foundation in 2003 as a Senior Program Officer.

 McConnell became signatory of the Philanthropic Community’s Declaration of Action

-Coinciding with the Truth and Reconciliation Commission of Canada (TRC) holding its closing events in Ottawa, a group of Canada's philanthropic organizations (The Circle on Philanthropy and Aboriginal Peoples in Canada, Community Foundations of Canada, Philanthropic Foundations Canada, The Counselling Foundation of Canada) prepared The Philanthropic Community's Declaration of Action (The Declaration) committing to ensuring that positive action on reconciliation will continue.
+Coinciding with the Truth and Reconciliation Commission of Canada (TRC) holding its closing events in Ottawa, a group of Canadian philanthropic organizations (The Circle on Philanthropy and Aboriginal Peoples in Canada, Community Foundations of Canada, Philanthropic Foundations Canada, The Counselling Foundation of Canada) prepared The Philanthropic Community's Declaration of Action committing to ensuring that positive action on reconciliation continues.
 Read the Declaration.

 New branding

 The J.W.
-McConnell family Foundation becomes the McConnell Foundation, with a modernized branding.
-Our multicoloured branded logo, circular in shape, known as the Hub is a symbol of McConnell.
-A continuously growing circle with a strong foundation, and an ever growing and developing outer shell, a symbol of our dedication to growth and exploration.
-The many unique pieces of the Hub represent diverse perspectives coming together in unity, but there are pieces missing.
+McConnell Family Foundation becomes the McConnell Foundation, with a modernized branding.
+Our multicolour logo, circular in shape, known as the Hub, is a symbol of McConnell.
+The Hub is a continuously growing circle with a strong foundation, and an ever-growing and developing outer shell.
+It is a symbol of our dedication to growth and exploration.
+The many unique elements of the Hub represent diverse perspectives coming together in unity, but there are pieces missing.
 These represent the work that remains to be done and the future of our work with our partners.

 After more than a decade of practice in impact investing, we published our first Impact Investing Report and have continued to do so annually.
 In 2019, our impact investment portfolio totalled $106 million in commitments and represented 16% of total assets.
 Find out more.